AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-09-06-fun-feature-flags/fun-feature-flags.md

 An evolution of feature branches is **Git Flow**, a branching model I’ve also used with success for certain projects.

 Git Flow uses two main branches (`main` and `develop`).
 Feature branches are created off `develop`, and once a feature is stable, it is merged into `develop`.
 When `develop` is stable, it is merged into `main`, which is always production-ready.
 A `release` branch is created from `main` for each release and `hotfix` branches are created to fix production issues.

 In our example, you would create one or more feature branches off `develop` for the new title feature.
 Once the feature is complete, it would be merged into `develop`.
-When `develop` is stable, it would be merged into `main`.
+When `develop` is stable and we would want a new release, it would be merged into `main`.

 ![Git Flow](./git-flow.jpg)

 Git Flow offers several advantages compared to Feature Branches.

 - It ensures the main branch remains stable and production-ready, aiding in scheduled release cycles.
-- It supports different versions, useful for desktop and mobile apps requiring hotfixes or patches
+- It supports different versions, useful for desktop and mobile apps requiring hotfixes or patches.
 - It works well for Waterfall or Waterfall-Pretending-to-be-Agile methodologies.

 But it’s not without its downsides.

 - Merge conflicts can still occur in the `develop` branch.
 - Multiple features might be coupled together, preventing the release of any feature until all are complete.
 - Continuous Deployment (CD) becomes challenging as it requires all features in the `develop` branch to be stable before merging into `main`.

 In my experience, Git Flow is less effective for SaaS and applications where supporting older versions isn’t necessary.